What Are the Possible Side Effects? continued...

 Serious side effects include:

-to the lungs, called pulmonary emboli, are rare, happening less than 1% of the time.
+- Blood clots to the lungsare rare, happening less than 1% of the time.
 They can be life-threatening.
 But blood clots can usually be prevented with blood thinning drugs and frequent activity.

 Also, you may notice that your skin is sagging.
 You may choose to get surgery to remove it.